jlneto/cube/README.md

 ![Architect](img_3.png)

 ### Envision the Architecture

-As an architect, to start we always look for existing solutions for similar problems.
-The time you spent in discovery, is a well spent time, because we will save much more in the full development.
-Searching the internet, you can find a lot of stuff about the cube, tutorials, competitions, movement's notation, algorithms..., In our case, we are interested in how to solve.
-We find a very complet site about is at https://ruwix.com

-About automatiing the solution, we are interested in libraries to give you the steps to solve it?
-We searched: "Rubik code solution",  "Rubik code solution in ruby", "Rubik code solution in javascript".
-In the end, we foud these options:
+The problem is very clearly defined, so we nedd to find the most effective way to provide this app.

 ### How to solve the cube
-There are many option, form the simplest to more complex ones.
+There are many options, form the simplest to more complex ones.
 Here are some:
 - https://rubikscu.be/#tutorial
 - https://ruwix.com/the-rubiks-cube/how-to-solve-the-rubiks-cube-beginners-method/step-1-first-layer-edges/

+To make our own algorithim to solve it will be very difficult and time consuming, and for sure someone else has already did that.
+We are interested in existing libraries that provide all the steps to solve a Rubik's cube, there must be ready a solution for it.
+We searched: "Rubik code solution",  "Rubik code solution in ruby", "Rubik code solution in javascript".
+In the end, we foud these options:

 ## Automated solutions
-We serached for automated solutions in any language, we found many and selected these ones:
+We searched for automated solutions in any language, we found many and selected these ones:

 ### Gem wit a an easy two-cycle solution
 In our tests, tt generates too many stesp (+400) or do not return at all.